cool-mario/web-development/README.md

 Here you can find various projects I made for an advanced Web Development class I took in the summer!
 This class required everyone to have taken APCSA and HTML classes already, so it's pretty advanced.
 In this class, I learned programming on the frontend and backend (PHP), and database design.
 We learned how to code in PHP, JavaScript, SQL, HTML, CSS, and more.

 You can find stuff I created like games and strange websites.
 For example, I made a lights-out game using javascript, and you can play it on your phone. (see X4) P1 is my first project, which is a quiz to find out what type of "nerd" you are!
-I'm working on back-end validation right now.
+I just finished it! (try to break the form, I have backend validation hehehehe)

 ### Key for the folder names
 **H** - homework